shanjiang7/GraphNet/README.md

   --trials /times/to/test/ \
   > $GRAPH_NET_BENCHMARK_PATH/log.log 2>&1

-# Note: if --compiler is omitted, PyTorch’s built-in compiler is used by default
+# Note: If --compiler is omitted, PyTorch’s built-in compiler is used by default.
 ```

 After executing, `graph_net.torch.test_compiler` will: